Communication Best Practices: Preparing for Change Before Go Live

 - Go-Live kits:

 Some clients prepare Go-Live kits and send them to key stakeholders a week or so before Go-Live.
 Some ideas include tips on how to survive Go-Live, one-pagers and some small fun mementos.
 Examples might include mugs, mouse pads branded with the internal name or logo of the new system.
-Check out one client’s Launch Survivor Kit contents in Appendix A of our free guide.

 - Follow Up Email (s)